Sandnes: Culture, sports, and education

 Since 2016, the primary football team, Sandnes Ulf, has played in the second tier, 1. divisjon, of Norwegian professional football.

 Sandnes is also known for its Rugby League team, Sandnes Raiders which has supplied the Norwegian national team with players.

+The handball club Sandnes HK has played in the top division on several occasions.

 The major tourist attraction in Sandnes is the Science Factory (Vitenfabrikken).
 It is a 4000 m2 science museum with science and art exhibitions, a planetarium, sun telescopes, and chemistry experiments.

 Sandnes is the only city in Norway which is a member of the World Health Organization's network of Healthy Cities.
 Sandnes and Stavanger were chosen along with Liverpool, United Kingdom, to be a European Capital of Culture for 2008.

 Higher education facilities include Sandnes Upper Secondary School, Gand Upper Secondary School, Akademiet Upper Secondary School, and Vågen Upper Secondary School.
 In 2010 Forus Upper Secondary School and parts of Lundehaugen merged to become Vågen.
 Lundehaugen still exists as a middle school.

 The city is also home to the VID Specialized University Sandnes campus, a private Christian college.